mvolkmann/blog/src/swift/Macros.md

 - `{package-name}` directory

+  - `Package.swift`

+    This describes the platforms on which the macro can run, its dependencies, and the targets it can create (definining library, client example, and unit tests).

   - `Sources` directory

     - `{package-name}` directory

       - `{package-name}.swift`

-        This file begins with the definition of the `stringify` macro which serves as an example.
+        This file contains the declaration of the `stringify` macro which serves as an example.
-        Add new macro definitions in this file and optionally delete the `stringify` macro.
+        Add new macro declarations in this file and optionally delete the declaration for the `stringify` macro.

     - `{package-name}Client`

       - `main.swift`

         This file contains an example of using the `stringify` macro.
+        To run this, ???

+    - `{package-name}Macros`

+      - `{package-name}Macro.swift`

+        This file contains the implementation of the `stringify` macro.
+        Add new macro implementations in this file and optionally delete the implementation for the `stringify` macro.

   - `Tests` directory